-You can start your tour in Providence, strolling through the hills around Brown University and the Rhode Island School of Design, enjoying the sights and sounds of the students bustling about the winding hills, and let's not forget the foliage.
-A quaint park perched on a hill overlooking the city is a perfect place to get some photos.
-You can head over to Prospect Terrace to capture some photos and rest from the walking.
+You can start your tour in Providence, strolling through the hills around Brown University and the Rhode Island School of Design, enjoying the sights and sounds of the students bustling about the winding hills.
+But let's not forget the foliage.
+Prospect Terrace, a quaint park perched on a hill overlooking the city, is a perfect place to snap some photos and take a rest from walking.
 There are plenty of places to stop and get a bite around Thayer Street and Wayland Square.

 These are just a few of the many areas in Rhode Island for LPs to check out.
-You can also head up to Blackstone Valley, full of small town charm, or you can drive down to Newport to see the grand mansions set among the trees.
+You can also head up to Blackstone Valley, full of small town charm, or drive down to Newport to see the grand mansions set among the trees.